wanghuacan/rebuttal/rebuttle.md

 Search → Understand → Code Generation → Execute → Debug → Task Verification Output
 ```

 And completing real-world end-to-end tasks, which poses significant requirements and challenges for Agent's comprehensive capabilities.
+In contrast, **RepoGraph lacks this end-to-end task resolution capability**.

 Under this task setting:
-- **RepoGraph**: Primarily focuses on code repair tasks, i.e., given GitHub issues, locate and modify code within repositories to fix bugs
+- **RepoGraph**: Primarily focuses on code repair tasks, i.e., given GitHub issues, locate and modify code within repositories to fix bugs, **unable to extend to complete end-to-end task resolution scenarios**
-- **OpenHands and SWE-agent**: Currently the most commonly used, mature general Agent systems in the open-source community that have long occupied top positions on the SWE-bench Verified public leaderboard
+- **OpenHands and SWE-agent**: Currently the most commonly used, mature general Agent systems in the open-source community that have long occupied top positions on the SWE-bench Verified public leaderboard, **with complete end-to-end task resolution capabilities**

 ## 6. Weaknesses3 & Limitations【Pending】：The proposed GitTaskBench contains only 18 repositories and 54 tasks (line 230-231).
 While it covers diverse domains, the relatively small size may limit the generality of the conclusions.
 A larger benchmark would better demonstrate the robustness of the method.